Feed the Future Market Systems and Partnerships Activity

 Investing in social inclusion is good for business and central to USAID’s broader goals for achieving pro-poor growth, and marginalized or disenfranchised populations require explicit inclusion to avoid implicit exclusion from the benefits of MSD and PSE programming.
 MSP is increasing the evidence base that inclusion leads to increased firm-level competitiveness and that PSE can empower and benefit marginalized populations and drive pro-poor growth.

-- There is increasingly strong evidence that empowering women in the workplace as leaders, employees, suppliers, and customers is not just good for society but is also good for business.
-However, this evidence is heavily skewed towards a developed country context and tends to focus on large public corporations.
-To fill the gap in evidence from SMEs in developing countries, MSP conducted an evidence gap analysis structured on a framework developed from existing tools for measuring the return on investment in women’s empowerment.
+- The evidence that empowering women is good for both society and business is heavily skewed towards a developed country context and tends to focus on large public corporations.
+To fill this gap MSP conducted an evidence gap analysis structured on a framework developed from existing tools for measuring the return on investment in women’s empowerment.
 The research spawned many discussions within USAID, a BEAM Exchange blog, an ANDE Annual Conference presentation, and active LinkedIn conversations.
-MSP is now developing an ROI calculator for firms to further strengthen the evidence.

-- MSP conducted original research on how COVID-19 is influencing the MSD talent pipeline, in particular the diversity of that talent.
-Follow-on research (including a survey that engaged 1,200 respondents) expands the focal area beyond just MSD and spurs calls to action, especially for HR and recruitment influencers.
+- MSP conducted original research on how COVID-19 is influencing the MSD talent pipeline, in particular, the diversity of that talent.
+Follow-on research (including a survey that engaged 1,200 respondents) expanded the focal area beyond just MSD and spurred calls to action, especially for HR and recruitment influencers.
 The findings, Shaping the New Normal, were presented research to USAID as part of its DEIA Council’s speaker series, and several public webinars.
 A blog captured insights from follow-up nearly a year later, reflecting on the challenges of uptake and adoption from research more broadly.